Ramos159/JS-TS-datatstructures-and-Algos/README.md

 If this gets extensive, i might look into just making this a library and use it myself.

-## Things i plan on implimenting and testing with Jest.js:
+## Things I plan on implimenting and testing with Jest.js:

 1. ~~Singly/Doubly LinkedLists~~
-2. Basic trees
+2. ~~Basic trees~~
-3. graphs
+3. Graphs
 4. ~~Stacks and Queues~~
-5. Elementary sorts
+5. Elementary sort functions
-6. merge/quick sort
+6. merge/quick sort functions
 7. dfs/bfs

 ## If for some weird reason you want to clone this and use it